endmon/Bachelor_prototyping/aggregation_cloudflare/README.md

 Deploy:

 ```
+wrangler publish
+#publish your Worker to a *.workers.dev domain, if workers_dev is set
+OR
 wrangler publish --env production
+#publish your Worker to the domain you have defined in your wrangler.toml
 ```

-Will deploy the project on the domain you have defined in the wrangler.toml
+### Use